 The terms of any agreement between the NBA Club and the Partnership and/or its Partners shall be subject to the approval of the NBA and to the current and future rules and requirements of the NBA.

 Referendum.

-The NBA Club and each Partner would contribute an amount and on terms mutually agreed upon by the Partnership and the NBA Club for funding of the Referendum campaign seeking voter approval of the new Arena.
+Each of the NBA Club and the Partners collectively will contribute $1.5 million for funding of the Referendum campaign seeking voter approval of the new Arena.